Adaptations of Sherlock Holmes: Stage

 A 1953 play written by Ouida Bergère (adapted from five of Conan Doyle's stories) and starring Basil Rathbone played on Broadway.

 Sherlock's Last Case by Charles Marowitz ran on Broadway in 1987, starring Frank Langella.

 The Secret of Sherlock Holmes by Jeremy Paul was staged in London's West End in 1988, with Jeremy Brett and Edward Hardwicke reprising their television roles as Holmes and Watson.
 It was revived in the summer of 2010 at the Duchess Theatre, this time starring television actors Peter Egan as Holmes and Robert Daws as Watson.

-Two musicals - Baker Street in 1965, and Sherlock Holmes: The Musical in 1988 — have been written around Holmes.
+Two musicals – Baker Street in 1965, and Sherlock Holmes: The Musical in 1988 – have been written around Holmes.

 Sherlock & Watson: Behind Closed Doors, a short play by Darren Stewart-Jones premiered at the Gay Play Day LGBTQ theatre festival in Toronto in 2013 and also played both the Hamilton Fringe Festival and the London One Act Festival in Ontario, Canada in 2014.
 The play imagines a romantic involvement between the two characters.

 In 2007, Peepolykus Theatre Company premiered a new adaptation of The Hound of the Baskervilles at West Yorkshire Playhouse in Leeds.
 Adapted by John Nicholson and Steven Canny, directed by Orla O'Loughlin with Javier Marzan as Sherlock Holmes, the production involves only three actors.
 Following a UK tour, it transferred to the Duchess Theatre in London's West End.
 This adaptation continues to be presented by both amateur and professional companies around the world.

 An abridged version of Peepolykus's adaptation was recorded in front of a live audience with the original cast for BBC Radio 4 (directed by Alison Hindell) and broadcast in 2012.
 A DVD of the stage version and CD of the radio version is available via the Peepolykus website.

 In 2015, the Arena Stage in Southwest, Washington, D.C. premiered a comedic adaptation of The Hound of the Baskervilles authored by playwright Ken Ludwig entitled Baskerville: A Sherlock Holmes Mystery.

 In 2021, Japanese all-female theater troupe Takarazuka Revue staged the musical based on Sherlock Holmes under the title "Sherlock Holmes -The Game Is Afoot!-".
-With the script & direction by Hirokazu Ikuta, the production featured Cosmos Troupe's Suzuho Makaze as Sherlock Holmes, Hana Jun as Irene Adler and Toa Serika as James Moriarty.
+With the script and direction by Hirokazu Ikuta, the production featured Cosmos Troupe's Suzuho Makaze as Sherlock Holmes, Hana Jun as Irene Adler and Toa Serika as James Moriarty.
 DVD and Blu-Ray were released in September 2021.
 The story centered around Holmes trying to find the criminal mastermind in the figure of James Moriarty, this time through the connection they both have with an-American born opera singer Irene Adler.

 In November 2025, a new comedy play called Sherlock Holmes and The 12 Days of Christmas by David Reed and Humphrey Ker, with original songs by Tim Rice and Andrew Lloyd Webber will premiere at the Birmingham Repertory Theatre.